 This guide will walk you through step-by-step considerations when buying an office intercom system, flush out key features and review the best intercom system brands on the market so you can pick the right system for your office.

 The complex definition: Intercom systems are two-way communication electronic devices that contain circuitry for the purpose of transmitting and receiving audio and/or video transmissions.

 The basic definition: An intercom system is a way to communicate with someone in another office or location using voice or video calls.

 Now, let’s get to the important part and figure out which intercom system is the best one for you.

-Intercom systems help solve a lot of issues around safety, security, productivity, access control, and visitor management for high-rise residential, multi-tenant commercial buildings, and offices.
+Intercom systems help solve a lot of issues around safety, security, productivity, access control, and visitor management for offices of every kind.
 But there are a lot of features, functions, and considerations to consider before deciding which intercom system is the right solution.
 Do you need access control built-in to your video intercom system?
 Is face recognition a priority?
 Is visitor management important?
 The following checklist details what questions you should be thinking about before buying an intercom system.

 The simplest solution is to just buy a battery powered doorbell, however it’s operationally very cumbersome, since you have to walk to the door everytime it buzzes, which is a huge pain point.

 If you want to be able to perform audio calls to visitors, then you need to make sure your intercom has an audio component that allows for two-way calling.

 A video intercom component is necessary if you want to be able to visually verify who is at the front door and perform two-way video calls.